LittleBerryJam/hello-world/README.md

 # hello-world
-Learning about GitHub
+Learning about GitHub.
-I'm LittleBerryJam and I code using Scratch or Python .
+I'm LittleBerryJam and I code using Scratch or Python.